General Overview

 Dual-speed, Constant-Volume (DSCV) AHU

-Variable-air Volume AHU
+Variable-air Volume (VAV) AHU

 A VAV system consists of a main AHU and multiple VAV boxes that serve different zones.
-The AHU has fan motors that are equipped with variable frequency drives (VFDs) which allow the fan speed (and associated air volume) to modulate as the building demand changes.
+The AHU has fan motors that are equipped with variable frequency drives (VFDs) that allow the fan speed (and associated air volume) to modulate as the building demand changes.
 VAV boxes are installed in the supply air ductwork in the zones served and are generally installed with a heating coil, also known as a reheat coil.
 This enables the system to adjust the supply air temperature to prevent over-cooling a space.
 The VAV system allows for space temperature and ventilation air control in each zone.
 VAV boxes are usually set with a minimum damper position associated with the minimum required ventilation airflow needed for the zone.

 Dedicated Outdoor Air System (DOAS)

-A DOAS system is designed to heat, cool, humidify, dehumidify and filter ventilation air independent of the space heating and cooling needs of a facility.
-A DOAS can generally provide limited space heating and cooling but only as a by-product of the required volumes of ventilation air provided to a space or zone.
+A DOAS system is designed to heat, cool, humidify, dehumidify, and filter ventilation air independent of the space heating and cooling needs of a facility.
+A DOAS can generally provide limited space heating and cooling, but only as a byproduct of the required volumes of ventilation air provided to a space or zone.

 Fan Coil Unit (FCU)